RupeshKumar4511/Web-Designing-and-Development/README.md

 // To prevent object property from delete then use Object.seal();
 Object.seal(obj)

-// seal() prevents from deleting object's property and it also do not allow to add new property to object.
+// seal() prevents from deleting object's property and it also not allow to add new property to object.
 But we can update the existing property.

-// If we want that user cannot add , update or delete object properties then use "Object.freeze()" Object.freeze(obj)
+// If we want that user cannot add, update or delete object properties then use "Object.freeze()" Object.freeze(obj)

 // To check the particular key exists in the object.